geopython/pygeoapi/docs/source/data-publishing/ogcapi-processes.rst

 based on `TinyDB`_ for simplicity.
 Custom manager plugins can be developed for more advanced job management capabilities (e.g. Kubernetes, databases, etc.).

+In keeping with the OGC API - Processes specification, asynchronous process execution can be requested by including the ``Prefer: respond-async`` HTTP header in the request

 .. code-block:: yaml